 Phases of the Research Project:

-Week 6.
-Submit bibliography (in proper bibliographic form).
-Include at least two books, at least two articles and at least two web sites for a total of eight sources.
-Be sure that the web sites are of the scholarly nature and properly documented.
-Be sure to include the title of your research that sources have relevance.
+Week 5.
+February 11 - Submit bibliography (in proper bibliographic form).
+Include at least two books, at least two journal articles and at least two web sites for a total of eight sources.
+(Yes, that means there will be more than 2 of something.)
+Choose web sites that are of the scholarly nature and properly documented.

 NOTE: Your LSEM included a section on using the library and doing research.
 If you have specific questions, please ask.
 Otherwise, your instructor assumes that you know how to do this kind of research and how to use good judgement in selecting your sources.

-This paragraph should be approximately 100 words and should be written to attract the conference-goers to your presentation.
-Please submit electronically by 11:59 p.m.on Tuesday night.
+Week 10.
+March 25 - Paragraph for the printed program: project abstract: This paragraph should be approximately 100 words and should be written to attract the conference-goers to your presentation.
+Please submit electronically by 11:59 p.m. on Tuesday night.

-There will be a printed program, and we will carry this out as if it were a VMEA conference presentation.
+Weeks 11-14.
+Schedule Below - Presentations: There will be a printed program, and we will carry this out as if it were a VMEA conference presentation.
 Please remember to dress appropriately.
-Before you begin, please hand your instructor a copy of your speech or a detailed outline (for eah presenter) of what you plan to say.
+Before you begin, please hand your instructor a copy of your speech or a detailed outline (for each presenter) of what you plan to say.

 Thorough coverage of the topic